EUTF COVID-19 Coverage

 Humana members (New plan for EUTF Medicare Retirees effective January 1, 2021):

-- For calendar year 2021, COVID-19 diagnostic testing services, treatment services, and telehealth services are 100% covered.
+- For calendar year 2021, COVID-19 diagnostic testing services (including testing prior to surgery and pre-travel testing), treatment services, and telehealth services are 100% covered.

 * Be assured that your EUTF health coverage will continue during the COVID-19 pandemic.
 If you are approved for leave without pay (LWOP), you must pay your portion of health benefit premiums directly to the EUTF in order to continue your coverage.
 Premium payment options can be viewed on our website at eutf.hawaii.gov.
 Failure to make a timely payment will result in the cancellation of your health benefits and reinstatement of benefits is available only under limited conditions.